Lesson 2 in the course Intro to Nonprofit Accounting

 Why do I use Fund Accounting?

 Fund accounting is very detailed, and can get confusing… but ultimately it is the most accurate method of accounting.
-By utilizing fund accounting, you can maintain accurate financial records for your organization and all of its directives; thus, empowering you to generate powerful financial statements and make key decisions.
+By utilizing this system of tracking funds, you can maintain accurate financial records for your organization and all of its directives; thus, empowering you to generate powerful financial statements and make key decisions.

 In the previous lesson, we learned about accounting, and how it plays out in our daily lives.
 We also took a look at seven elements which make up a nonprofit accounting system: